ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The RS MUST verify the validity of the Access Token as defined in {{Section 5.10.1 of RFC9200}}, with the following additions.

-* The RS MUST check that the claims 'salt_input', 'contextId_input', and 'cnf' are included in the Access Token.
+* The RS MUST check that the claims 'salt_input', 'context_id', and 'cnf' are included in the Access Token.

-* The RS considers: the content of the 'contextId_input' claim as the GID of the OSCORE group; the content of the 'salt_input' claim as the Sender ID that the Client has in the group; and the inner confirmation value of the 'cnf' claim as the authentication credential that the Client uses in the group.
+* The RS considers: the content of the 'context_id' claim as the GID of the OSCORE group; the content of the 'salt_input' claim as the Sender ID that the Client has in the group; and the inner confirmation value of the 'cnf' claim as the authentication credential that the Client uses in the group.

    The RS MUST check whether it already stores the authentication credential specified in the inner confirmation value of the 'cnf' claim as associated with the pair (GID, Sender ID) above.